K. Lira Yoon, Ph.D.

 Alainna Wen is a third-year student in the Clinical Psychology program at Notre Dame.
 She graduated from McGill University with a degree in Microbiology and Immunology as well as the University of Calgary with a degree in Psychology.
 Alainna is interested in studying cognitive biases in depression, and the interaction between cognitive and biological vulnerabilities in the etiology of depression.
 She is also interested in cognitive biases unique to or shared between depression and other disorders, such as anxiety.
 Her current work focuses on cognitive flexibility in depression and anxiety.

 Tori Shaffer is the post-baccalaureate project manager for the CEED Lab.
 She is from Pittsburgh, Pennsylvania and received her bachelor's degree from the Pennsylvania State University in December 2017.
 Tori graduated from Penn State's Schreyer Honors College with a major in Psychology and minor in Human Development & Family Studies.
-Tori hopes to pursue a Ph.D. in clinical psychology, specifically studying health anxiety, anxiety sensitivity/body hypervigilance, and exercise therapy in anxiety disorders.
+Tori hopes to pursue a Ph.D. in clinical psychology, specifically studying health anxiety and body hypervigilance in those with anxiety disorders and heart conditions.
 Her other interests include working out, hiking, traveling, cooking, attending concerts, and playing the guitar and piano.

 Anna Benedict is a sophomore from Rancho Palos Verdes, CA, double-majoring in Neuroscience & Behavior and English, and is a Trustey Family Scholar in the Glynn Family Honors Program.
 She is on the staff of the Juggler Literary Magazine and serves as VP of Mustard Creative Writing Club, and studied abroad in Ireland through the Creative Writing Program in summer 2018.
 Anna is also on the ND Sailing Team and is Academic Commissioner for Howard Hall.
 She is particularly interested in diagnostics and treatments of mental illness, and plans to go to either medical school or graduate school in neuroscience/neurology.